testing-library/testing-library-docs/docs/react-testing-library/api.md

-This is useful when the component you want to test renders something outside the container div, e.g. when you want to snapshot test your portal component which renders it's HTML directly in the body.
+This is useful when the component you want to test renders something outside the container div, e.g. when you want to snapshot test your portal component which renders its HTML directly in the body.

 > Note: the queries returned by the `render` looks into baseElement, so you can
 > use queries to test your portal component without the baseElement.